-There are several tax and non-tax reasons to incorporate your business or investment portfolio; some of them are discussed below in brief:
+There are various tax and non-tax reasons to incorporate your business or investment portfolio; some of them are discussed below in brief:

 Tax reasons of incorporating: